parasitetwin/batchCorr_Anton/Notes/to-do.md

 Consider shorter lines; 250 lines (15%) are > 80 characters long.
 BiocCheck::BiocCheck note:
 Consider 4 spaces instead of tabs; 276 lines (17%) contain tabs.

+After Vilhelm, in the vignette, removed the mentions of the low-level functions as they are no longer exported, it might be good if Carl read through it and made sure it's good!